kumoru/torment/docs/index.rst

 Getting Started
 ---------------

-Torment gives you many options to generate fixtures to fit your testing needs.
+Torment has many options to generate fixtures to fit your testing needs.

 Multiple fixtures with the different data: